 Step 2: Ensure MySQL/MariaDB version compatibility

 The next thing to check is your MySQL/MariaDB database version.
-Your database contains most of your site’s content, from blog posts to plugin information, so it’s vital that you know which version you are currently using, and that it’s compatible with your potential choice of host to avoid major issues when attempting to migrate your site.
+Your database contains most of your site’s content, from blog posts to plugin information.
+It’s vital that you know which version you are currently using, and that it’s compatible with your potential choice of host to avoid major issues when attempting to migrate your site.

 Step 3: Choose a new host